rttliu/STA207Project/README.md

 ## Reproducibility

 All analyses are written in R and organized to allow full reproducibility.
 Please pull the latest version of the repository before making changes.

-## Collaboration

-This is a collaborative repository.
-Contributors should:

-1. Pull the latest updates before editing
-2. Commit with clear, concise messages